Price: £95 PLUS VAT

 - measurement of subject-level teaching excellence - across varying disciplines, each with their own individual challenges for adapting to remote teaching

 - the Framework’s metrics - looking at proposed refinements:

 - balance - of core and supplementary metrics

 - changes - aimed at boosting the reliability and suitability of the data sets used in the TEF

-- National Student Survey (NSS) scores and Longitudinal Education Outcomes (LEO) data - discussing their use, with discussion expected on:
+- National Student Survey (NSS) scores and Longitudinal Education Outcomes (LEO) data - their use, with discussion expected on:

 - OfS announces next steps for the National Student Survey - a review into the future for the NSS following concerns surrounding its bureaucratic burden and impact on standards, with the first stage report expected to be published later this year

 - sector concerns - how far have they been addressed by the independent review’s findings